archi-contribs/database-plugin/README.md

 * download the latest **org.archicontribs.database.jar** file to the Archi **plugins** folder
 * download the **com.archimatetool.editor.jar** file to the **plugins/com.archimatetool.editor_3.3.1.201510051010** folder to allow images access
 * start (or restart) Archi and the *import from database* and *export to database* menu entries should be visible ...

+## Wiki
+Please do not hesitate to have a look at the [Wiki](https://github.com/archi-contribs/database-plugin/wiki).